jasjeev013/ML_Learning/README.md

 ## ------------------ Section 49 ------------------

-1. Started with the Network Security Project - Made directories & files 2.Created the exception handling, logging & Setup.py with requirements.txt
+1. Started with the Network Security Project - Made directories & files
+2. Created the exception handling, logging & Setup.py with requirements.txt
 3. Added the ETL Pipeline with Pushing data.csv into MongoDB
 4. Data Ingestion architecture with all App COnstants decleration
 5. Training & Test data seperation with Data Ingestion Component